We train hearing dogs who transform deaf people’s lives

 3. Our dogs have even saved lives

-As if this wasn’t enough – hearing dogs have saved countless lives in their important role; fire alarms sounding at the dead of night, alerting them to the shouts of a loved one who is in peril, even saving their recipients from potential car thieves!
+As if this wasn’t enough – hearing dogs have saved countless lives in their important role; fire alarms sounding at the dead of night, alerting them to the shouts of a loved one who is in peril, even saving their deaf partners from potential car thieves!

 Dogs are known for their loyalty and love – and we see these valuable traits in a hearing dog every day.